FAQ

 If you do not get into your first choice lab course, then you will be placed on the wait-list automatically.
 The most important thing to do is to attend the first session of the lab class.
 Many students are accepted at that time.
 You could also contact the instructor and ask about your chances of getting off the wait-list.

-To enroll in a lab or statistics course in Psychology, students must enroll during the semester before the course is offered.
-Note that all students initially go on the wait list and are only approved to be in the course once the instructor determines the class roster.
+As with most other courses at Barnard, to enroll in a lab or statistics course in Psychology, students must enroll during the semester before the course is offered.
+Note, however, that all students initially go on the wait list and are only approved to be in the course once the instructor determines the class roster.
 This is somewhat like a "place holder" and it is then a student's responsibility to attend the fist class meeting of both the lab and its adjoining lecture to secure her seat.
 Students are encouraged to take their lab courses during their early years at Barnard.
 If a student has any questions or problems with enrollment she should contact the Department Administrator for Psychology as soon as possible.

-This is a question we receive a lot: "I am a sophomore following the new NSB major curriculum.
-Are PSYC BC1101 Statistics or Columbia’s STAT UN1101 Introduction to Statistics an acceptable swap for NSB Statistics & Research Design in the new curriculum, or is this only applicable for the old curriculum?"
+This is a question we receive a lot: "I am a sophomore and I would like to major in Neuroscience and Behavior.
+Are PSYC BC1101 Statistics or Columbia’s STAT UN1101 Introduction to Statistics an acceptable swap for NSB Statistics & Research Design?"

 Answer: PSYC BC1101 Statistics or Columbia’s STAT UN1101 Introduction to Statistics or NSB Statistics & Research Design all meet the requirement.
 NSB Statistics & Research Design course emphasizes experimental design and places less emphasis on statistics than BC1101 or UN1101.
 NSB Statistics & Research Design is more relevant to thinking about how to understand brain and behavior and is the course introduced in the new NSB curriculum.